-Section 5.
-Forfeiture of Vacation: Employees are responsible for requesting sufficient hours of vacation leave, in accordance with Department policy, to ensure that they do not exceed the maximum accrual levels.
-All employees shall use or forfeit excess vacation accrual prior to December 31 of the year in which the excess was accrued.
-An employee may continue to accrue vacation leave beyond the maximum specified herein, if as a result of cyclical workloads or work assignments, the employee requested but was denied vacation leave time.
-Employees who leave King County employment for any reason will be paid for their unused vacation up to the maximum specified herein, except that employees who become disabled and retire as a result thereof shall be paid for all unused vacation.
+4 Section 5.
+Forfeiture of Vacation: Employees are responsible for requesting sufficient hours 5 of vacation leave, in accordance with Department policy, to ensure that they do not exceed the 6 maximum accrual levels.
+Employees must use vacation leave in excess of the maximum accrual 7 amount on or before the last day of the pay period that includes December 31 of each year.
+An 8 employee may continue to accrue vacation leave beyond the maximum specified herein, if as a result 9 of cyclical workloads or work assignments, the employee requested but was denied vacation leave 10 time.
+Employees who leave King County employment for any reason will be paid for their unused 11 vacation up to the maximum specified herein, except that employees who become disabled and retire 12 as a result thereof shall be paid for all unused vacation.